huggingface/datasets/docs/source/add_dataset.rst

 The :func:`nlp.DatasetBuilder._split_generator` method is in charge of downloading (or retrieving locally the data files), organizing them according to the splits and defining specific arguments for the generation process if needed.

-This method **takes as input** a :class:`nlp.DownloadManager` which is a utility which can be used to download files (or to retreive them from the local filesystem if they are local files or are already in the cache) and return a list of :class:`nlp.SplitGenerator`.
+This method **takes as input** a :class:`nlp.DownloadManager` which is a utility which can be used to download files (or to retrieve them from the local filesystem if they are local files or are already in the cache) and return a list of :class:`nlp.SplitGenerator`.
 A :class:`nlp.SplitGenerator` is a simple dataclass containing the name of the split and keywords arguments to be provided to the :func:`nlp.DatasetBuilder._generate_examples` method that we detail in the next section.
 These arguments can be specific to each splits and typically comprise at least the local path to the data files to load for each split.

 .. note::